-Svoronata is a sleepy village in the southwest of Kefalonia, 9 kilometres from Argostoli and very close to the village of Lassi.
+Svoronata is a serene village in the southwest of Kefalonia, 9 kilometres from Argostoli and very close to the village of Lassi.
 Even though it is known for its close proximity to the airport, it is a peaceful and picturesque place, ideal for quiet holidays.
-It has been named after Coronel Svoronos who fought in Macedonia, Greece in 1912.
-It is one of the few villages on Kefalonia that you could admire the traditional architecture in the way it used to be before the devastating earthquake of 1953.
+It has been named after Coronel Svoronos who fought in Macedonia, Greece, in 1912.
+It is one of the few villages in Kefalonia where you can admire the traditional architecture in the way it used to be before the devastating earthquake of 1953.

 It is quite a flat region, perfect for long walks in the winding and narrow streets.
 Have a walk early in the evening to enjoy the colourful gardens with the lovely scents from all sorts of flowers.
 There has been tourist development in Svoronata, but the place has retained the glory of the past and its traditional identity.
 Therefore, you will come across elements of the old art of the local blacksmiths.
 The village is the best location if you want to explore the rest of the island, as it is quite central.

 However, there is no shopping area in Svoronata and the nightlife is very limited.
-You don’t have to worry about that though as Argostoli is twenty minutes away by car or bus.
+You don’t have to worry about that, though, as Argostoli is twenty minutes away by car or bus.
 The public bus runs daily from the capital and can take you to the neighbouring villages as well.
-In Svoronata, there are a few mini markets to accommodate your basic needs and traditional 'tavernas' on the waterfront serving Greek dishes and delicious seafood.
+In Svoronata, there are a few mini markets to accommodate your basic needs and traditional taverns on the waterfront serving Greek dishes and delicious seafood.
 For dancing and clubbing, we suggest you head to Lassi or Argostoli where there are a lot of nightclubs and bars.

 Despite the limited facilities and nightlife, the village of Svoronata offers a lot of options for accommodation, including many new resorts and villas.
 There are hotels with pools and beach bars for more luxurious holidays by the beach, self-catering apartments and studios for the more budget-conscious just a few metres away from the beach.